Appreciate Becomes the First Company to Enable Mutual Fund Investments on ONDC Network - www.lokmattimes.com

 Appreciate Becomes the First Company to Enable Mutual Fund Investments on ONDC Network

-Mumbai (Maharashtra) [India] October 8: In a significant milestone for India’s financial services sector, Appreciate carried out the first low ticket ...
+PNN Mumbai (Maharashtra) [India], October 8: In a significant milestone for India's financial services sector, Appreciate carried out the ...

 The launch forms part of Appreciate and ONDC Network's broader strategy to democratize access to investment products across India, especially in regions underserved by traditional financial services.
 Appreciate, acting as a buyer app, facilitates seamless interaction between AMCs and customers, with Nippon India AMC being the first AMC to accept investments through the ONDC protocol.